liweiyi88/onedump/docs/sync/sftp.md

 ## Resumable and concurrent SFTP file transfers

 The `sync sftp` command provides an efficient way to transfer files from a source to a remote destination using the SFTP protocol.
-It supports various options to accommodate different use cases
+It supports various options to accommodate different use cases.

 ### Common use cases